Dual Enrollment funding Program

 - A student may not receive funding to repeat or retake a course.

-- A student is no longer eligible to continue to receive program funding after withdrawing from Dual Enrollment course(s) two (2) times.
+- A student is no longer eligible to continue to receive program funding, for future terms of enrollment, after withdrawing from Dual Enrollment course(s) two (2) times.